The Fens: Background: historical flooding and drainage

 The Fens are very low-lying compared with the chalk and limestone uplands that surround them – in most places no more than 10 m above sea level.
 As a result of drainage and the subsequent shrinkage of the peat fens, many parts of the Fens now lie below mean sea level.
 Although one writer in the 17th century described the Fenland as entirely above sea level (in contrast to the Netherlands), the area now includes the lowest land in the United Kingdom.
 Holme Fen in Cambridgeshire, is around 2.75 metre below sea level.
 Within the Fens are a few hills, which have historically been called "islands", as they remained dry when the low-lying fens around them were flooded.
 The largest of the fen-islands was the 23-square-mile (60 km2) Kimmeridge Clay island, on which the cathedral city of Ely was built: its highest point is 39 m above mean sea level.

 Without artificial drainage and flood protection, the Fens would be liable to periodic flooding, particularly in winter due to the heavy load of water flowing down from the uplands and overflowing the rivers.
 Some areas of the Fens were once permanently flooded, creating lakes or meres, while others were flooded only during periods of high water.
 In the pre-modern period, arable farming was limited to the higher areas of the surrounding uplands, the fen islands, and the so-called "Townlands", an arch of silt ground around the Wash, where the towns had their arable fields.
 Though these lands were lower than the peat fens before the peat shrinkage began, the more stable silt soils were reclaimed by medieval farmers and embanked against any floods coming down from the peat areas or from the sea.
 The rest of the Fenland was dedicated to pastoral farming, fishing, fowling, and the harvesting of reeds or sedge for thatch.
 In this way, the medieval and early modern Fens stood in contrast to the rest of England, which was primarily an arable agricultural region.

 Since the advent of modern drainage in the 19th and 20th centuries, the Fens have been radically transformed.
-Today arable farming has almost entirely replaced pastoral.
-The economy of the Fens is heavily invested in the production of crops such as grains, vegetables, and some cash crops such as rapeseed and canola.
+Today, arable farming has almost entirely replaced pastoral.
+The economy of the Fens is heavily invested in the production of crops such as grains, vegetables, and some cash crops such as rapeseed (canola).

+Areas of the Fens

 Drainage in the Fenland consists of both river drainage and internal drainage of the land between the rivers.
 The internal drainage was organised by levels or districts, each of which includes the fen parts of one or several parishes.
-The details of the organisation vary with the history of their development, but the areas include:
+The details of the organisation vary with the history of their development, but the areas generally include: